 Olive oil is the pick of the bunch, but you already knew that, right?
 Its use is widespread in Mediterranean countries such as Portugal, Greece, Italy and Spain and its origins date back to the Canaanites in 4500BC.
-Numerous studies have shown olive oil’s ability to cut heart disease by reducing triglycerides, LDL cholesterol (the bad type) while increasing HDL cholesterol (the good type).
+Numerous studies have shown extra virgin olive oil’s ability to cut heart disease by reducing triglycerides, LDL cholesterol (the bad type) while increasing HDL cholesterol (the good type).
 It is also chock-a-block full of antioxidants.
 These compounds, specific to olive oil, appear to contain free-radical scavenging properties and so it may also have a cancer-lowering effect due to its ability to reduce oxidative damage.
 And the good news keeps on coming; contrary to popular opinion olive oil does not overheat during cooking, therefore its nutritional qualities are retained.
 Add it to your roast vegies, salads or pasta.

 Rice Bran Oil